 If "first love" is God's sifting machine in the matter of marriage, it is pretty evident that the meshes of that sifter are much too large.
 It is time for a fine sieve.
-This, however, is a part of that sentimental worship of "nature;" out of place in this age. and especially superannuated in discussions of this kind.
+This, however, is a part of that sentimental worship of "nature;" out of place in this age, and especially superannuated in discus-sions of this kind.
 Nature has very few sifters-especially social ones-which are not too coarse for practical use.
 All methods of education or discipline, physical and mental, are simply adjustments and adaptations of nature, and nature's instruments.

-The people who believe that no guidance or selection should be exercised in marriage, but that the indication of "first love" should be blindly waited for belong to what is known blindly waited for belong to what is known as the "inspirational school."
-It includes the preachers who refuse to make special preparations for a sermor, and go into the pulpit trusting to be loc: .ly inspired with the word; and the physician who will not be fettered by the study of thetapeutics, but believes that each disease has growing somewhere in the words a corresponding somewhere in the woods, a corresponding weed specially intended for its cure.
+The people who believe that no guidance or selection should be exercised in marriage, but that the indication of "first love" should be blindly waited for, belong to what is known as the "inspirational school."
+It includes the preachers who refuse to make special preparations for a sermo, and go into the pulpit trusting to be lockly inspired with the word; and the physician who will not be fettered by the study of therapeutics, but believes that each disease has, growing somewhere in the woods, a corresponding weed specially intended for its cure.
 That Mr. Cook does not belong to this school proves no fault in the classification, but inconsistency in the phenomenon.
 His main argument in support of this doctrine of first love as a regulator of marriage, is that the best poets have sung about it oftener than any other subject.
 The proof is charateristic of the proposition; which is tolerable poetry, but absurd science.
-The idea of ranking a proposition in social science according to the number of verses which have been made about it, or its utility in the matter of rhymes, has certainly the merit of novelty in scientific verification.
-Practical people are treating this so called "first love" like the other maladies incident to that time of life-to be doctored and cured, not a divine signal to be unquestioningly followed.
-If experience has taught any thing it seems to me that it has taught the unreliability of immature propensities, in this direction, and the supreme importance of management and discipline, with a view to fitness.
+The idea of ranking a proposition in social science according to the number of verses which have been made about it or its utility in the matter of rhymes, has certainly the merit of novelty in scientific verification.
+Practical people are treating maladies incident to that time of life-to be dectored and cured, not a divine signal to be unquestioningly followed.
+If experience has taught any thing it seems to me that it has taught the unreliability of immature propensities, in this direction, and the supreme importance of management and dissipline, with a view to fitness.
 The tendency now is to seek to prevent the evils flowing from this "divine indication" plan rather than chance the terrible cures.